NintwnDude879/fnaf-sb-autosplitter/README.md

 This is a project aimed at creating a customizable automatic splitting tool for all versions of FNAF: Security Breach.

 Features Include:
-- Pausing the game in menus, elevators, and loading
+- Pausing the timer in menus, elevators, and loading
 - Changing refresh rate of the splitter to help performance
 - Toggleable Splits
 - Auto Start/Stop